Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 tags: "tools Jenkins SDK Integration Java"
 -->

 [Jenkins](https://jenkins.io/) is a continuous integration (CI) application that can be used to build, deploy and run applications.
 The Contrast Jenkins Plugin is a tool for integrating Contrast with your Jenkins CI instance.
-You can use it to test your connection to Contrast and verify your build with threshold conditions.
+You can use it to test your connection to Contrast and verify your build with threshold conditions (Contrast Vulnerability Security Controls).

 ## Requirements
 * Jenkins Version >= 2.60.3